joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ## Step 6, load balancing avec sticky session.
 `fb-load-balancing-sticky-session`

+### Acceptance Criteria
+* You do a setup to demonstrate the notion of sticky session.
+* You prove that your load balancer can distribute HTTP requests in a round-robin fashion to the dynamic server nodes (because there is no state).
+* You prove that your load balancer can handle sticky sessions when forwarding HTTP requests to the static server nodes.
+* You have documented your configuration and your validation procedure in your report.

+### Realisation

 [apache2 proxy balancer](https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html#example)

 On va ajouter un compteur sur les valeurs affichées par l'un ou l'autre des serveur. on va ainsi rendre visuel la répartition de charge.